 Embracing these relationships is how First Business Bank has been so successful – along with prioritizing our employees and making decisions in their best interest.
 Naturally, that means we’ve built a culture that encourages belonging and many employees choose to stay for decades.

 Others sometimes leave, of course, but parting on the best terms possible is our priority because we believe in relationships.
 We wish them well, leaving the door open for some to potentially return down the road.
-This outlook has meant that we’ve welcomed back a record number of former employees over the past two years and we’re pleased that they’re excited to return again.
+This outlook has meant that we’ve welcomed back a record number of former employees over the past several years and we’re pleased that they’re excited to return again.

 Coming Back to First Business Bank